Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Pouch
       - Light
       - 30☼
       - A standard pouch may hold up 3 non-container Light items, which do not count against the Load of the creature carrying it.
 Contained items that could be damaged by environmental hazards aren't harmed unless the pouch is destroyed first.
 If on the Belt, items within may be accessed as if they were on the Belt as well.
+The pouch itself still counts against Load, even if stored in a backpack.
     * - Sheath
       - Light
       - 30☼
       - A specialized carrying sling, scabbard, bag or harness meant for a specific piece of equipment, chosen when the sheath is made.
-A sheath can carry one item, reducing its effective Bulk by 1 if on the Belt; any additional Bulk is counted against Load as normal.
-Similarly to a pouch, the contained item is not affected by its environment unless the sheath is destroyed first, and can be accessed as if from the Belt.
-Additionally, if designed for an item that casts light, it still provides light.
+A sheath can carry one item, replacing its own Bulk with that of the item; if worn on the Belt, this Bulk is reduced by 1, to a minimum of Light.
+If designed for an item that casts light, it still provides light.
     * - Rope, 1 square
       - Light
       - 1☼